graffic/nanocorp/README.md

   * In the `db` directory, run: `make build run`
   * In the `backend` directory, run: `yarn && yarn start`
   * In the `frontend` directory, run: `yarn && yarn start`
-* Deploy to kubernetes:
+* Deploy to kubernetes (you need a confitured `kubectl`):
   * In the `deploy` directory, run: `kubectl apply -f config.yml`

 ## Frontend

 It is a single page application built on top of react and using mobx for state management.
-It is ocated in the `frontend` directory.
+It is located in the `frontend` directory.

 Quick start (from `frontend`):